“It was like being hit by a car.”

 During his stay, Mark had access to medical attention, but he needed to locate services that would provide financial support.
 He also needed to learn what other options were available to him in the community.
 Fife House staff was with him every step of the way.

 “You have gone the extra mile to bring me up when everything was down; you’ve fed me, clothed me, assisted me with health issues, housing issues and even social concerns.
 The staff have assisted me in every imagined way and made my stay both productive and great.
 [They] have made me feel at home.”

 Now Mark is living independently in a small apartment that he feels has everything he needs.
 He hopes to return to the job market, having already connected with some former colleagues and friends.
 He says that his future “looks more hopeful than it did.
 I feel great, I’ve gotten my life back together and gotten back some of my self esteem.”

 Mark’s story is just one of many.
 Last year THP helped 20 persons rebuild their lives and start living independently in the community.
 But we can’t do it without the help of our donors and supporters, people like you who make these programs possible.

-Fife House has been helping men, women and families find safe, affordable housing for more than 25 years.
+Fife House has been helping men, women and families find affordable, supportive housing for more than 25 years.
 With your help, we will be able to tell more stories like Mark’s, a journey from homelessness and despair to one of hope for the future.